emacs-lsp/lsp-haskell/README.md

 [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/).

-The library is designed to integrate with existing Emacs IDE frameworks (completion-at-point, xref (beginning with Emacs 25.1), flycheck,, haskell-mode, intero, etc).
+The library is designed to integrate with existing Emacs IDE frameworks (completion-at-point, xref (beginning with Emacs 25.1), flycheck, haskell-mode, intero, etc).

 *This package is still under development, and is not recommended for daily use.*